GeorgeLuImmortal/Effect-of-Combination-of-HBM-and-Certainty-Sampling-on-Workload-of-Semi-Automated-Grey-Literature-Sc/README.md

-# Effect of Combination of HBM and Certainty Sampling onWorkload of Semi-Automated Grey Literature Screening
+# Effect of Combination of HBM and Certainty Sampling on Workload of Semi-Automated Grey Literature Screening

 This repository is temporarily associated with paper [Lu, J., Henchion, M. and Mac Namee, B., 2021.
 Effect of Combination of HBM and Certainty Sampling on Workload of Semi-Automated Grey Literature Screening](https://icml.cc/Conferences/2021/ScheduleMultitrack?event=8362) (to be published at the 3rd Workshop of Human in the Loop, 38<sup>th</sup> ICML, 2021)